junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 They walk past the crowds, taking a short cut through the underpass in Bethesda Terrace.
 The fountain splashes under the bright sun, an angel statue standing on the very top.
 Not many people around the fountain today, only a couple of old people strolling slowly.
 A busker is singing some beautiful folk songs with a weathered guitar.
 Cas leaves a twenty dollar bill in his opened guitar box.

 "That's Hannah," Cas points at the angel statue on the fountain when they pass it.
+"I know her."

-"What, really?"
+"What, really?
+A real angel?"
 Dean takes a second look at the statue.
 The female figure looks more human than any angel he came to know in the past few years, wearing a long silky robe instead of in any suits.
 A pair of wings stretching from her shoulders.
 "No harp or halo?"

 Cas's eyes are still on the static statue, as if he's looking at something *inside* the statue that Dean can't see.
 "Not her true form, but the statue, that's for Angel of Water.
 And water is her charge.
 I think I can even hear her just from the statue, I don't know it's possible."